michaella-atienza/Python/README.md

 **LinkedIn:** [Michaella Atienza](https://www.linkedin.com/in/michaella-atienza/)

 Thank you for checking out my work!
-Your feedback and contributions are highly appreciated.
+Please check back later for ongoing updates to this README and more in-progress projects.